DavidGugea/OOP-In-JavaScript/README.md

 In this case, since you directly use the property 'age' without any setter, it won't return any error and the age will be set to a negative integer.

 #### ***3. Inheritance***
+**Through inheritance all properties and methods will be passed down and usable in all the classes that are made from another class**.
+So let's say that you have class A with method x and property y.
+After creating class A you create class B that inherits from class A and has another property called z.
+In class B you can use all the properties and methods from class A & everything that you add to class B.

+Inheritance represents an 'is-a'-connection.
+So let's say that the class dog inherits from the class Animal.
+You can also read that as : dog is - an Animal.

+Inheritance is especially useful when you don't want to repeat methods & properties and in order to structure your code in such a way that it makes sense, like in our previous case with the classes dog & animal.

+#### ***4. Polymorphism***
+**Polymorphism is the ability of classes to be passed down as different types in certain contexts**.
+Through that statement I mean that for example you have 2 classes :

+- Animal
+- Dog ( inherited from the upper-class Animal )
+- Vegeterian_Dog ( inherited from the upper-class dog)

+Let's say that we have a function called *pet(Animal animal_to_pet)*.
+So the function needs an object of type Animal.

+Through polymorphism we are allowed to pass in the function all objects that are of the specific type asked and all objects that are derived/inherited from that type.

+In this case we are allowed to use objects that are of type Dog & Vegeterian_Dog as well even if the type asked is Animal, that is irrelevant.

+**Polymorphism only goes down the inheritance-chain, but never up.**

+What this means is that if you have the function *pet_dog(Dog dog_to_pet)*, you could pass objects that are of type Vegeterian_Dog since they are derived/inherited from the type Dog, but you can't add objects of type Animal even if the type Dog is inherited from Animal, you can't go up the chain, only down.

+*To be brief, you can't pass arguments whom types are upper-classes of the asked type, you can only pass arguments that have the exact type that is asked or objects that have types inherited from the type asked.*

+#### **JavaScript and Object Orientation** ####
+In JavaScript, object orientation is not the same as in other languages, like in Java or C# for example.
+As I've previously said, JavaScript is a prototypical programming language.
+That means that Objects are build out of other objects, not out of classes.
+The objects that they are built from are also called their *"prototypes"*.

+In JavaScript there are three techniques of working with object orientation:

+1. Prototypical Object Orientation [ This is the most pure way of working with oop in JavaScript since this is where you use objects.
+As previously said JavaScript doesn't know real classes, everything is an object and every object ]
+2. Pseudoclassical Object Orientation [ By using this pattern you utilize JavaScript as if it would be a class-based programming language.
+Here is where you use constructors ]
+3. Object Orientation with class syntax [ This pattern is a simple syntatical way of the pseudoclassical object orientation pattern ]

+---

+## 1. Prototypical Object Orientation ##